jmspit/curlstats/README.md

 ### Response received (RSP)

-The first byte of the response is received - so this is the time the client spent waiting on the server's answer, which is the time the server needed to construct the response plus the time it took before the network delivered it to the client.
+The first byte of the response is received, so this is the time the client spent waiting on the server, the time the server needed to construct the response plus the time it took before the transport delivered it to the client.
 If the TCP wait class is low in the same probes, it is safe to assume the time is dominated by the server response.